Epic Wildlife Encounters with a Smooth Fly-Back

 Although participating in this voyage does not require a high level of physical fitness, you should know your limitations to manage the potential for very rough seas and slippery, rocky walks.

 Make sure you can maintain balance while walking with the ship in motion and while getting in and out of moving Zodiacs.
 Staff and crew will assist you to keep you safe but set yourself up for success by working those balance muscles while you’re at home.
-If you know your balance is not what it used to be, and if the seas are rough, do not be afraid to crawl on the floor in your cabin to and from the bathroom as this will keep you safe from bigger falls and potentially banging your head.
+If you know your balance is not what it used to be, and if the seas are rough, do not be afraid to crawl on the floor in your cabin to and from the bathroom, as this will keep you safe from bigger falls and potentially banging your head.

 You should also be able to walk on unstable, rocky, and slippery terrain.
 The gangway and Zodiacs can be slippery as well as many landing sites and areas you traverse during your landing.
 If you know you may need assistance, plan to bring collapsible trekking poles for use while on shore and make sure they easily fit inside your dry bag.

 Once on shore, you can choose to walk for short or long distances (within the specified guidelines), and we typically give you a debrief the night before of what to expect.
 Make sure you practice carrying the gear you plan to carry with you on shore.
-While you can typically stash gear at the landing site during the landing in a specified location, which you can return to if needed, it’s important that you can manage to carry it all together for the safety of yourself and our staff and crew.
+While you can typically stash gear at the landing site during the landing in a specified location, which you can return to if needed, it’s important that you can manage to carry it all together for the safety of yourself, our staff, and crew.

 While on shore you will, at times, be surrounded by wildlife, so it’s important that while you may get easily enamored with the beauty of it all, you must remain vigilant as to which animals you are getting too close to or that may be approaching you.
 Larger animals like seals can easily cause you harm if you don’t pay attention, and minimum distances from wildlife must be maintained.